Finite noncommutative geometries related to $F_p[x]$: The Hopf algebras

 \section{The Hopf algebras $A_d$}

-Motivated by the above cohomology computations, for each $d\in \N$ and each regular $m$ of degree $d$ we define
+Motivated by the above cohomology computations, for each $d\in \N$ and each regular $m$ of degree $d$, we define

-Here $J= H^0\cap \ker\eps={\rm span}\{g_d^m\ |\ m>0\}=\F_p[g_d]^+$ where the $+$ denotes functions with no constant term.
+Here $J= H_{\rm dR}^0\cap \ker\eps={\rm span}\{g_d^m\ |\ m>0\}=\F_p[g_d]^+$ where the $+$ denotes functions with no constant term.
 Hence $\F_p[x]J=(g_d)$ is the ideal that we quotient out by to define $A_d$.

-We think of the algebra $A_d$ as defining a `space' at a topological level in some sense, and in this regard we note that $A_d$ as defined depends only on the degree of the field extension.
-We think of $m$ as adding to this data a differentiable structure inherited from the one on $\F_p[x]$.
+We think of the algebra $A_d$ as defining a `space' at a topological level in some sense, and in this regard we note that $A_d$ as defined depends only on the degree $d$ of the field extension.
+We think of $m$ as adding to this data a differentiable structure inherited from the one on $\F_p[x]$ or equivalently an element $\mu$ of a field extension of degree $d$.